What is an innovation platform?

-Growing your business through innovation is probably a good idea, but first you should learn about the platforms that can help you.
+Before growing your business through innovation, you should first learn about the platforms that can help you.

 Innovation.
 It’s on everyone’s minds these days.
 To innovate means simply to look at reality and rearrange the constituent elements in new value-enhancing configurations.

-In this article, we will examine what types of innovation platforms exist out there.
-But before you start you should figure out what you really need in order to achieve your goals—do you need to do completely new stuff, or simply do things differently?
+In this article, we will examine what types of innovation platforms that exist out there.
+But before you start you should figure out what you really need in order to achieve the goals in your digital projects—do you need to do completely new stuff, or simply do things differently?

 First and foremost we should agree on the concept of “innovation platform.”
 It might refer to slightly different things, but the common denominator is that an innovation platform is a tool for growing and building ideas.